edvujic/YAZLAB-I-2nd-Project-Elevator-Control-Using-Multithreading/README.md

    ```
 5. Submit a pull request.

-### License

-This project is licensed under the MIT License.
-See the LICENSE.md file for details.

 ### Acknowledgments

 Thanks to all contributors who have aided in the development of this project.
 It draws inspiration from real-world elevator systems and the complexities of their operations.